 For some, prescription medication is a matter of life or death.
 If you have a medical condition that requires you to regularly take medication, you should consider having an extra reserve of those essential drugs.

-Good reasons to have a stockpile of medications
+Good reasons to stock up on medications

 During a disaster you may find it hard to refill a prescription.
 Medical facilities may be overwhelmed and pharmacies may have limited hours of service and depleted supplies.

 Shipping or production of medications may be disrupted.
 During the early days of the COVID crisis, many drugs and vitamins were in short supply because production in China was drastically reduced.

 Your surplus drug supply is like a rainy day fund.
 If you lose your job or face other financial hardship, you’ll be glad you have some extra medication put aside.
 It’ll be one less thing for you to stress about.